Digital Design & Development (Web Development)

 SCQF Level 8

-A practical course to build on your design and technical abilities for working on static and dynamic website environments.
+This practical course will help build your design and technical abilities for working on static and dynamic website environments.

 Why take this course?

-You will work on real projects with real clients, allowing you to develop an in-depth and accurate understanding of professional standards and what to expect when working in a web-related role.
+You will work on real projects with real clients, allowing you to develop an in–depth and accurate understanding of professional standards, what to expect when working in a web related role.

 What you will experience

-In Year 1 you will cover fundamental areas of web development including applications software, digital imaging, sound and vision, interactive media and 2D animation.
+In Year 1 you will cover fundamental areas of web technologies including web development, essential content, developing mobile web applications, digital graphics fundamentals, user interface design and 2D animation.

 For those returning to education, life skills and experience in the workplace may allow entry subject to availability.